parrt/msds501/notes/programming.md

 ### Filter

-The most general pattern used to extract select data from a list or  sequence is called *filter*.
+The most general pattern used to extract data from a list or  sequence is called *filter*.
 For example, using Excel's filter mechanism, we can filter a Shipping column for those values less than $10:

 <img src=images/filter-shipping.png width=170>